These stories were submitted by site visitors. Enjoy!

 Judy had Down Syndrome.
 She was the sweetest woman I had ever met.
 Everyone was gathered at her house, and I know it sounds bad, but we were waiting for her to die, waiting for the suffering to end.
 We all thought she was waiting for him.
 She just wasn’t strong enough to wait any longer.
 Judy died about an hour before Ray got home.
 He was a wreck.
 I accompanied him to the wake and funeral.

 September 4th, he asked me to marry him.
-After July I had given up on hoping for things, because when they didn’t happen I was even more upset.
+After July, I had given up on hoping for things because I was even more upset when they didn’t happen.
 I was in total shock.
-I don’t remember my exact answer, but obviously it was a yes.
-He left for Korea September 20th, 2009.
-Now I sit here, typing this letter, waiting for my soldier to come home, so we can get married!
+I don’t remember my exact answer, but it was a yes.
+He left for Korea on September 20th, 2009.
+Now I sit here, typing this letter, waiting for my soldier to come home so that we can get married!

 3)have fun!
-Respect the rules, but still be yourself, remind him/her of who you are, who they are, and what it was like before the Army.
-Its always good to laugh.
+Respect the rules, but still be yourself; remind him/her of who you are, who they are, and what it was like before the Army.
+It’s always good to laugh.

 4) Stay strong.
 Keeping a strong image in front of your soldier lets them know you’re alright, even when you’re not.
 When they’re gone is the time to let it all out, but

 5) NEVER break down in front of your soldier. yes, it is ok to cry or show concern, but if you can’t handle it, neither can they, They have as much stress as you, if not more.
 Breaking down adds to their stress, and then they worry about you and not their job.